axboe/fio/HOWTO.rst

 **slat**
 		Submission latency (**min** being the minimum, **max** being the maximum, **avg** being the average, **stdev** being the standard deviation).
+This is the time from when fio initialized the I/O to submission.
+For synchronous ioengines this includes the time up until just before the ioengine's queue function is called.
-This is the time it took to submit the I/O.  For sync I/O this row is not displayed as the slat is really the completion latency (since queue/complete is one operation there).
+                For asynchronous ioengines this includes the time up through the completion of the ioengine's queue function (and commit function if it is defined).
+For sync I/O this row is not displayed as the slat is negligible.
 This value can be in nanoseconds, microseconds or milliseconds --- fio will choose the most appropriate base and print that (in the example above nanoseconds was the best scale).
 Note: in :option:`--minimal` mode latencies are always expressed in microseconds.

 **clat**
 		Completion latency.
 Same names as slat, this denotes the time from submission to completion of the I/O pieces.
-For sync I/O, clat will usually be equal (or very close) to 0, as the time from submit to complete is basically just CPU time (I/O has already been done, see slat explanation).
+For sync I/O, this represents the time from when the I/O was submitted to the operating system to when it was completed.
+For asynchronous ioengines this is the time from when the ioengine's queue (and commit if available) functions were completed to when the I/O's completion was reaped by fio.

 **lat**
 		Total latency.
 Same names as slat and clat, this denotes the time from when fio created the I/O unit to completion of the I/O operation.
+                It is the sum of submission and completion latency.

 **bw**
 		Bandwidth statistics based on samples.
 Same names as the xlat stats,